Our free practice situational judgement test tips are listed after our premium situational judgement test practice links below.

-Practice Situational judgement test
+Graduate Situational judgement test practice (competency based)

-Situational judgement test tips – Best / Worst answers
+Best / Worst answers

-Secondly, make a mental note of any differences with previous SJTs you’ve done.
+Make a mental note of any differences with previous SJTs you’ve done.
 Typically you have to select which is the Best answer option, sometimes you also need to select the Worst option.
 Another common situational judgement test format is to choose which of the answer options are appropriate.
 For example, the situation judgement tests for Foundation Entry to become a doctor – the entire UKCAT application suite of tests also encompasses verbal reasoning, numerical reasoning, abstract reasoning and decision analysis sub-tests.

-Thirdly, look for unique answer options.
+Secondly, look for unique answer options.
 Before answering, always read both the scenario and all the best possible answer options very carefully.
 The answer options are independent of each other.
 So if you do find two possible responses that are similar, you must study these and determine whether one is in fact a slightly better response than the other answer option.
 Always remember that it is the best available response required (from those shown).
 Also remember that you need to select what an individual Should do in the circumstances described.
 So, don’t answer with what you think is most likely to happen.

 Fourth, avoid solutions that only work in the short-term.
 Although several of the options may appear valid in the short-term and it’s tempting to be biased towards taking immediate action… remember that it’s the Best response that’s needed.
 This is more likely to be a medium- to long-term solution that has lasting benefits and does not require the managers (or other team members) to revisit the problem and solve it at a later date.